 DevOps Automation Platform

-Agile Stacks DevOps platform allows to automate Agile software delivery.
-With application deployment pipelines and stack templates you can create DevOps automation that provides ability to iterate quickly, and move your applications between different environments - from development to test to production.
-You can build your own stack from auto-generated infrastructure as code scripts, significantly reducing the effort to integrate cloud services and tools into the stack.
-Agile Stacks also offers a catalog of open source tools and commercial products that can be deployed on Kubernetes clusters.
-In addition to automated deployments and upgrades, Agile Stacks integrates and automates security and Single Sign-On throughout the entire provisioned stack.
+The Agile Stacks DevOps platform allows our customers to automate agile software delivery.
+With application deployment pipelines and stack templates, you can create DevOps automation that provides the ability to iterate quickly and move your applications between different environments - from development to test to production.
+You can build your stack from auto-generated infrastructure as code scripts, significantly reducing the effort to integrate cloud services and tools into the deployment.
+Agile Stacks also offers a catalog of open source tools and commercial products for Kubernetes clusters.
+In addition to automated implementations and upgrades, Agile Stacks integrates and automates security and single sign-on throughout the entire provisioned stack.

 Composable Stack Templates